-Risks Related to Government Regulation
+· Risk Related to Government Regulation

-• Our products and operations are subject to extensive government regulation and oversight both in the United States and abroad, and our failure to comply with applicable requirements could harm our business.

-• We may not receive the necessary de novo classification grant for BT-001 or clearances for future expanded indications of BT-001, and failure to timely obtain these regulatory authorizations would adversely affect our ability to grow our business.
+- Our products and operations are subject to extensive government regulation and oversight both in the United States and abroad, and our failure to comply with applicable requirements could harm our business. - We may not receive the necessary de novo classification grant for our BT-001 digital therapeutic or clearances for future expanded indications of our BT-001 digital therapeutic product candidate, and failure to timely obtain these regulatory authorizations would adversely affect our ability to grow our business.

-Risks Related to Healthcare Laws and Regulations
+· Risks Related to Healthcare Laws and Regulations

-• The insurance coverage and reimbursement status of newly-authorized products is uncertain.
-Failure to obtain or maintain adequate coverage and reimbursement for any of our product candidates, if authorized for marketing, could limit our ability to market those products and decrease our ability to generate revenue.
+- The insurance coverage and reimbursement status of newly-approved products is uncertain.
+Failure to obtain or maintain adequate coverage and reimbursement for any of our product candidates, if approved, could limit our ability to market those products and decrease our ability to generate revenue. - We may be subject, directly or indirectly, to federal and state healthcare fraud and abuse laws, false claims laws health information privacy and security laws, and other health care laws and regulations.
+If we are unable to comply, or have not fully complied, with such laws, we could face substantial penalties.

-Risks Related to Our Legal and Regulatory Environment
+· Risk Related to our Legal and Regulatory Environment